Sifchain/sif-apis/README.md

 http://localhost:8080/docs
 ```

-Get the knowledge from the Sifchain Gods, and have fun improving the repository by submitting pull requests
+Get the knowledge from the Sifchain Gods:crystal_ball:
+Have fun by improving the repo through pull requests:muscle: